There a few simple ways you can do this while going about your everyday life;

 - Explain to them what money is and put a value on it.
-For example, if your child asks for a new scooter, give it a value they can understand, like the scooter they want will cost 20 weeks’ worth of pocket money.
+For example, if your child asks for a new scooter, reframe your phrasing to give it a value they can understand - like the scooter they want will cost 20 weeks’ worth of pocket money.
 You could use this to explain value and also show them what delayed gratification really means! #Adulting

-- Maybe they can earn extra pocket money by helping out with some specific chores around the house? $20 for cleaning the car (inside and out), $10 for running the vacuum around the house.
-What a great way to help them understand about earning money while helping out around home and it's never too early to start a side hustle.
+- Maybe they can earn extra pocket money by helping out with some specific chores around the house? $20 for cleaning the car (inside and out) or $10 for running the vacuum around the house.
+What a great way to help them understand about earning money while helping out around home - and it's never too early to start a side hustle.

 - Talk to your kids about the difference between needs and wants.
 They might really really want the Holiday Barbie, but maybe there's something else that they need more.
 Teaching kids not to spend on impulse is a super valuable lesson to learn early on.